 While listed companies can sell their shares on the stock exchange, what about unlisted companies?
 Are their shares available for trade?

-Yes, they are, albeit in a different marketplace called the Over the Counter (OTC) market.
-Let’s understand it in details in this blog.
+Yes, they are, albeit in a different marketplace called the Over-the-Counter (OTC) market.
+Let’s understand it in detail in this blog.

 Full-service brokers are stockbrokers who facilitate investment in different financial instruments.
 Furthermore, they offer investment advice, recommendations and also help in managing your portfolio.
 Full-service brokers charge a fee for their service and might also levy brokerage on every transaction done through them.